 The New Haven Legal Assistance Association (LAA) provides high-quality legal services to individuals, families and groups in the greater New Haven area, including the lower Naugatuck Valley, who are unable to obtain legal services because of limited income, age, disability, discrimination and other barriers.
 LAA was one of the first legal services programs established and the federal government used it as a model for similar programs throughout the country.
 LAA continues to provide free legal services to eligible individuals and families in the greater New Haven area.

 On the 10th anniversary of the Supreme Court's decision, the Bazelon Center for Mental Health Law issues this call to action to inform advocates, policymakers, and the public about the vital role the Supreme Court's landmark decision plays in enabling people with mental illnesses to benefit from community life.
 Too many people with mental illnesses remain segregated in board-and-care homes, nursing facilities, and other institutional placements at high cost to strapped state mental health systems, even though supportive community living is cost-effective–and the right thing to do.
 The time for action is long past!
 See the full article (.pdf document, opens in a new browser window).

+Your Rights as a Client or Patient, from the DMHAS website.
 Also see The Rights of People with Mental Illness in Connecticut.

 Prescription drug assistance programs that, for a small processing fee, provide free or nearly free medications to low-income individuals and families.
 These references are provided as information only.
 While these programs and organizations appear reputable, Advocacy Unlimited, Inc. does not guarantee or endorse these organizations, and assumes no responsibility for the use or application of any posted information in these programs.
 For more information and a listing of these programs, see Prescription Drug Assistance.